-Trauma-Informed Care and Practice when working with Domestic and Family Violence - Level 1
+Using a Trauma Lens when working with Domestic and Family Violence

-This one-day interactive professional development training, informed by current research, provides the trauma-informed information and skills needed by personnel working with people and families with experiences of domestic and family violence (DFV), past and current.
+This interactive training provides trauma-informed information and skills needed by professionals working with people and families with experiences of domestic and family violence.

 As survivors of substantial trauma, people experiencing violence often live in fear of, and/or experience ongoing, threats or acts of violence which severely compromise their physical and emotional safety.
 The trauma/s can profoundly affect their thoughts, beliefs and behaviours.
 It is important for all people working with victims of DFV to use a trauma-informed lens which asks: “What happened to you?” and to ground their individual and service practice in an understanding of the dynamics of traumatic stress and adaptive coping strategies.